dwapp/wlhax/README.md

 # wlhax

+> Note: I forked this project for personal use, and may add non-standard protocol support in the future.
+The original project was https://git.sr.ht/~kennylevinsen/wlhax.

 Fork of https://git.sr.ht/~sircmpwn/wlhax

 Wayland proxy that monitors and displays various application state, such as the current surface tree, in a nice little TUI.